cul-it/archival-storage-ingest/README.md

 }
 ```

-ingest_id is generated when a new ingest is queued by a user and persists through all the steps of that ingest.
+ingest_id is generated when a new ingest is queued by a user and persists through all of the steps for that ingest.

 type designates the work that needs to be done upon reception.

-Any information needed for the ingest should be included here.
+Any other information needed for the ingest should be included to this JSON.

 ## Behavior

-Here is are the behaviors of this ingest manager.

 * Each service is run as a systemd service and has its own logs.
 * Each service works on a dedicated queue.